Orbitale/Compotes/README.md

 The default **username** for the admin panel is `admin`, but you can change it by overriding the `ADMIN_USER` environment variable in your `.env.local` file.

-If you want to change the password, there's a `make` recipe in the [Makefile][./Makefile] to do so, all you need to do is run `make admin-password` by injecting the password you want as an environment variable, like this:
+If you want to change the password, you can run the `make admin-password` command and inject the password as an environment variable, like this:

 ```
 $ make -e DEFAULT_ADMIN_PASSWORD=yourpassword admin-password